 Longevity – One of the most significant reasons home and property owners install a Spanish tile roof is that it has been known to last decades.
-There are some instances where clay tile roofs have been structurally sound for upwards of 100 years.
+There are some instances where clay tile roofs have been structurally sound for over 100 years.
 Determining the exact number of years a roof will last is challenging, but limited extreme weather exposure and proper maintenance help to prolong the life of a Spanish tile roof.
 With certain manufacturers, a clay tile roof system may come with the option for up to a 50-year warranty.

 Reduced heat transfer – Spanish clay tile is one of the most preferred roofing materials if you live in an area where heat transfer into a building is a concern.
 According to the Tile Roofing Industry Alliance, “roofing tiles have a natural thermal resistance in the raw materials themselves that are created by the larger cross-sectional areas of the tiles while installed.”
-Also, because Spanish tiles are installed individually instead of an overlapping style, the air space around the tiles creates natural ventilation that acts as a barrier of heat transfer.
+Also, because Spanish tiles are installed individually instead of in an overlapping style, the air space around the tiles creates natural ventilation that acts as a barrier to heat transfer.
 This allows indoor building temperatures to stay cooler in the summer and warmer in the winter.

 - Leaks and water damage